JuliaTank/PetCare/README.md

 2. As a user I want to be able to search the offer using its ID or Title
 3. As a user I want to filter offers by types/species
 4. As a owner I want to edit the offer
+5. As a oowner I want to see all my offers in one place

 Could have:
 1. As a user I want to sign up